shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 entire experience buffer.
 It is possible for $P$ to fluctuate over the course of the experience buffer, but for $\overline{P}$ to remain static, leading to a static $H$.

+---

+_NOTE: We are not confident that the above explanation fully captures why the natural approach fails in practice.
+We have other compelling explanations, but will not list them here until we have gathered more evidence and reasoned about the theory more carefully._

+---

 To remedy this, when we obtain the $n$'th policy model, $P_n$, after the $n$'th generation of training, we use $P_n$ to generate a set, $S_n$, of self-play games, and train a hidden state model, $H_n$, _only_ using $S_n$.
 In order to make this technique practical, we apply the following tricks